pymupdf/PyMuPDF/docs/recipes-common-issues-and-their-solutions.rst

 Cause
 ^^^^^^
-1. The single characters are redable as such (no "<?>" symbols), but the sequence in which the text is **coded in the file** deviates from the reading order.
+1. The single characters are readable as such (no "<?>" symbols), but the sequence in which the text is **coded in the file** deviates from the reading order.
 The motivation behind may be technical or protection of data against unwanted copies.
 2. Many "<?>" symbols occur, indicating MuPDF could not interpret these characters.
 The font may indeed be unsupported by MuPDF, or the PDF creator may haved used a font that displays readable text, but on purpose obfuscates the originating corresponding unicode character.

 Solution